Our process from offer to completion

 Initially we will call you with details of the offer including an outline of the prospective buyer’s ability to purchase.

-One of our key responsibilities is to negotiate the very best price on your behalf together with any other terms or conditions you may wish to impose.
+One of our key responsibilities is to negotiate the very best price on your behalf, together with any other terms or conditions that you may wish to impose.

 Provide Written Details of all Offers Received

 This is so that you have a written record of who offered, when the offer was made, how much the offer was for and the circumstances of the prospective purchaser.

 Thoroughly Check the Credibility of the Offer

 We conduct due diligence to substantiate all offers by investigating a prospective purchaser’s funding arrangements and ability to proceed.
 Should the buyer be in a chain, we will check progress to ensure it is satisfactory.
 We will then report to you with our findings, offer our advice, and take instructions as to how you wish to proceed.

 A comprehensive memorandum of sale will be issued to you the seller, as well as to the prospective purchaser and the respective solicitors in a timely fashion.
 This will include details of any special terms or conditions agreed during the negotiations.
 The memorandum ensures solicitors promptly begin the conveyancing process.

 Progress Your Sale